mulcmu/Modernize-Harmony-880/README.md

 This project is undertaking an upgrade for the 880 universal remote to, update screen to TFT with better resolution, build in wifi connectivity, and provide an open source software solution for setup and programming.

+Current PCB design has all existing remote features implemented, hardware and software testing in process.

 # Project Logs

 https://hackaday.io/project/185926-modernize-harmony-880